 Accurate Measurement Requires the Right Meter Choice for the Application

-Accuracy of flow meters is based on the steady flow of a homogenous, single-phase Newtonian fluid and for turbine and ultrasonic meters a defined velocity profile that does not alter the coefficient in long, straight runs of pipe.
+The accuracy of flow meters is based on the steady flow of a homogenous, single-phase Newtonian fluid, and for turbine and ultrasonic meters a defined velocity profile does not alter the coefficient in long, straight runs of pipe.

 A dimensionless parameter expressing the ratio between the inertia (driving) and viscous (retarding) forces.